 ITEC’s unique system and approach to tennis education have helped transform Israel, the Middle East and beyond, engendering partnership and and enhancing peace between its peoples, communities and cultures.

 ITEC’s CEO Erez Vider said, “Karin has a proven ability to lead non-profits in their fundraising initiatives.
 She has experience working with at risk and marginalized youth.
 And, look at her background in sports, both as an executive and a premiere athlete.
 Add this to her collegial style of problem solving and Karin’s unique skill set makes her ideally positioned to spearhead the ITEC Foundation.”

 A former professional tennis player, and top youth sports and nonprofit executive, Buchholz comes to ITEC after serving as Head of Development for GLSEN, an organization fighting for the rights of marginalized young people in schools across the United States.

-Her broad-based background and experience includes leadership positions with some of the most high-profile and prestigious athletic organizations in the world: from executive positions with NY Knicks, NY Rangers and NY Liberty to director level positions with the US Olympic and Paralympic Committee to senior positions with the NBA and the United States Tennis Association (USTA).
+Her broad-based background and experience includes leadership positions with some of the most high-profile and prestigious athletic organizations in the world: from executive positions with NY Knicks, NY Rangers and NY Liberty to leadership roles with the US Olympic and Paralympic Committee, the NBA and the United States Tennis Association (USTA).